Embedded Resources

 ".css", ".js", ".html", ".jpg", ".png", ".gif", ".svg", ".bmp", ".jpeg"

-You can override embedded resources by replacing it with a file with the same name in the deployed directory - the file name and path must match.
+Override embedded resources by placing a file with the same name in the deployed directory.